The surface category and tropical curves: Introduction

 \subsection{Labelled cospan categories}

-The techniques used to prove the main theorems stated so far apply in much greater generality than just to $\Cob_2$ and its subcategories.
-In fact, the main property of $\Cob_2$ that we are using is that we can talk about connected components of objects and morphisms.
-One way of formalising this is to say that $\pi_0$ defines a symmetric monoidal functor:
+The techniques used to prove the main theorems stated so far apply in much greater generality than just to $\Cobtwo$ and its subcategories.
+In fact, the main property of $\Cobtwo$ that we are using is that we can talk about connected components of objects and morphisms.
+One way of formalising this is to say that $\pi_0$ defines a symmetric monoidal functor

-from $\Cob_2$ to the category $\Csp$ of cospans in finite sets.
+from $\Cobtwo$ to the category $\Csp$ of cospans in finite sets.
 This category $\Csp$ has as objects finite sets $A$ and as morphisms $A \to B$ it has isomorphism classes of cospans $[A \to X \leftarrow B]$.
 Two cospans are isomorphic if there is a bijection $\gs:X \cong X'$ compatible with the maps from $A$ and $B$.
+We equip $\Csp$ with the symmetric monoidal structure coming from disjoint union.

-Since connected surfaces are uniquely determined by their genus and number of boundary components, giving a morphism $M \to N$ in $\Cob_2$ amounts to the same data as giving a cospan $[\pi_0(M) \to X \leftarrow \pi_0(N)]$ and a labeling $g:X \to \IN$ that encodes the genus of each component.
-It will be a very useful perspective to think of $\Cob_2$ as a category of cospans labelled by natural numbers as indicated in figure \ref{fig:Cob2=N-labelled-Csp}.
+Since connected surfaces are uniquely determined by their genus and number of boundary components, giving a morphism $M \to N$ in $\Cobtwo$ amounts to the same data as giving a cospan $[\pi_0(M) \to X \leftarrow \pi_0(N)]$ and a labelling $g:X \to \IN$ that encodes the genus of each component.
+It will be a very useful perspective to think of $\Cobtwo$ as a category of cospans labelled by natural numbers as indicated in figure \ref{fig:Cob2=N-labelled-Csp}.

 Formalising this leads to the definition of labelled cospan categories.
-The reader is referred to section \ref{sec:labelled-cospans}, which serves as an introduction to this paper from the perspective of labelled cospan categories. \begin{defn} A \emph{labelled cospan category} is a symmetric monoidal category $\mcC$ together with a symmetric monoidal functor $\pi:\mcC \to \Csp$ satisfying four axioms, which ensure that every object and morphism in $\mcC$ uniquely decomposes as the disjoint union of its connected components.
+The reader is referred to section \ref{sec:labelled-cospans}, which serves as an introduction to this paper from the perspective of labelled cospan categories. \begin{defn} A \emph{labelled cospan category} \footnote{ It turns out that labelled cospan categories encode the same data as coloured properads, see theorem \ref{conj:labelled-Csp=properads}, which was conjecture in the first version of this article and then proven in \cite{BH22, BS22}. } is a symmetric monoidal category $\mcC$ together with a symmetric monoidal functor $\pi:\mcC \to \Csp$ satisfying four axioms, which ensure that every object and morphism in $\mcC$ uniquely decomposes as the disjoint union of its connected components.
 (See definition \ref{defn:labelled-cospans} for details.) \end{defn}

 In the study of topologically enriched cobordism categories a key theorem is that the inclusion of the positive boundary subcategory $\tCob_d^\pb \subset \tCob_d$ induces an equivalence on classifying spaces.
 (See \cite[Theorem 6.1]{GMTW06} and \cite[Theorem 3.1]{GRW14}.)
 Here the positive boundary subcategory contains all objects and all those cobordisms $W:M \to N$ where each component $V \subset W$ intersects $N$ non-trivially, i.e.\ has positive boundary.
 We can define a positive boundary subcategory $\mcC^\pb \subset \mcC$ for any labelled cospan category $(\mcC \to \Csp)$ by allowing those morphisms $f:x \to y$ where the right-hand arrow in the cospan $[\pi(x) \to \pi(f) \leftarrow \pi(y)]$ is surjective.